dmhenaopa/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 + 5-dont_stop_me_now: A Bash script that stops 4-to_infinity_and_beyond process.
 + 6-stop_me_if_you_can: A Bash script that stops 4-to_infinity_and_beyond process.
 + 7-highlander: A Bash script that displays "To infinity and beyond" indefinitely, with a sleep 2 in between eahc iteration and when receiving a SIGTERM signal prints "I am invincible!!!".
++ 8-beheaded_process: A Bash script that kills the process 7-highlander.
 +